doublesymmetry/react-native-track-player/README.md

 This command will:

 1. Generate/update the Changelog
-1. Bump the package version
+2. Bump the package version
-1. Tag & pushing the commit
+3. Tag & pushing the commit
-1. Build & publish the package
+4. Build & publish the package

 ## Community

 You can find us as part of the [React Native Track Player](https://discordapp.com/invite/ya2XDCR):

-- `# introductions` - Come greet the newest members of this group!
+- `#introduce-yourself` - Come greet the newest members of this group!
-- `# support` - Ask members of the community to trouble shoot issues with your app and make recommendations.
+- `#troubleshooting-forum` - Ask members of the community to trouble shoot issues with your app and make recommendations.
-- `# app-anouncements` - Tell the community about the app you made with this project!
+- `#show-and-tell` - Tell the community about the app you made with this project!
-- `# releases` - Stay updated about the latest releases and dev efforts on the project.
+- `#news-and-releases` - Stay updated about the latest releases and dev efforts on the project.